Self-studying MIT's 6.824 Distributed SystemsMon Feb 01 2021

 - Lab 1 implements MapReduce.
 I've successfully implemented it (took me about a day and a half to read and implement: 7--8 hours total?)
 My notes on Lab 1.

-- Lab 2 (A, B, C) implements the Raft consensus algorithm with log compaction.
+- Lab 2 (A, B, C, D) implements the Raft consensus algorithm with log compaction.
 My notes on Lab 2.

 - Lab 3 (A, B) builds a fault-tolerant key-value store using the Raft consensus mechanism.